 Flour, sand and glitter tend to stick to everything.
 Baby powder is great at un-sticking them from little fingers and little toes!

-Clean up only once
+Clean up only once Or minimaly in between

 When we start a messy play activity, I try not to interrupt the children’s creative processes by bothering them with cleaning their faces or hands or clothes that may have bits of paint or mud.
 If they are uncomfortable, I trust that they will ask when they need or want to be cleaned up.
 So try to resist the urge to direct the mess or mid play clean up and clean up just once at the end.
+If there is a very large spill or something that needs to be cleaned up, try to do so without interrupting the creative play process.

 Have fun cleaning up

 When clean up time does come around, we like to find jobs where everyone can pitch in.
 My two year old washes brushes, my four year old loves to scrub things with goopy sponges.
 My six year old likes to carry anything that might be heavy.
 The clean-up ends up just being an extension of the play time and everyone is happy to help.
+This also promotes cooperation and capability.

 The sweet laughter of a toddler dumping water, the mischievous grin of a preschooler squishing paint are unbelievable.
 Temporarily put the thought of all that clean up on hold and truly enjoy watching or even joining your children as they explore, create, investigate and live messy play.